 In fact, a random high schooler posting a cat video could pull in more impressions than a carefully written thought leadership piece.

-So what counts as “good” impressions in 2025?
+So what counts as “good” impressions in 2026?
 And how do you consistently hit those numbers?
 Let’s dig in.
+(If you want to track mentions and measure your LinkedIn presence beyond basic analytics, check out OutX social listening.)

 let's clarify what LinkedIn impressions actually mean.